-This research project will use a newly developed drug to try and prevent this protein buildup in mice which have symptoms of Parkinson's.
+This research project will use a newly developed drug to try to prevent this protein build up in mice which have symptoms of Parkinson's.
 The project aims to find out if the drug has the desired effect on the mice.